 Sips and Sjin's series

-_Zips kicks off the second series by blowing up Slime Island.
+- _Zips kicks off the second series by blowing up Slime Island.

-Sjin is completely undeterred by the incident, vowing to create a new compound and save Sips.
+- Sjin is completely undeterred by the incident, vowing to create a new compound and save Sips.

 Kim and Duncan's series

-On Duncan's lead, the first thing the pair do after gearing up is climb all the way up the incredibly high crags biome on foot, cutting a staircase all the way. and then once they get over the top Duncan decides against climbing down the other side, in favor of building a diving board and taking a running jump off the cliffs!.
+- On Duncan's lead, the first thing the pair do after gearing up is climb all the way up the incredibly high crags biome on foot, cutting a staircase all the way. and then once they get over the top Duncan decides against climbing down the other side, in favor of building a diving board and taking a running jump off the cliffs!.
 There was a river below, and he had slept to set his spawn point, but still, that took some nerve.

-Kim arguably one upped him; she followed him down after picking up both beds.
+- Kim arguably one upped him; she followed him down after picking up both beds.
 She didn't have a second chance to fall back on when she jumped.

-The hang gliders Kim made on a whim led to all kinds of awesomeness.
-The crowning moment would be episode 35, when, after gliding all the way to the Baked Bean Fort to get some essential supplies, they decide to use Duncan's slime island as the launch for the journey home.
+- The hang gliders Kim made on a whim led to all kinds of awesomeness.
+The best would be episode 35, when, after gliding all the way to the Baked Bean Fort to get some essential supplies, they decide to use Duncan's slime island as the launch for the journey home.
 The nerdpole they make goes right up to world height, and they subsequently glide all the way back to their home in a single jump.
 The sheer celebration when they manage to land on their roof just sells the entire moment.

-And two episodes later they top it yet again.
+- And two episodes later they top it yet again.
 With their rocket ready and fully fueled, Duncan suggests that Kim takes up the link book.
 She succeeds on her first attempt, becoming the fourth Yogscast member to travel by rocket, and the first to pull off a perfect landing on the moon.
 Her sheer delight when she touches down sends also makes this a heartwarming moment.

-Notably, Duncan used team Jaffa's approach; send up one rocket with a Linking Book.
+- Notably, Duncan used team Jaffa's approach; send up one rocket with a Linking Book.
 Unlike team Jaffa though, they executed it flawlessly, and after just one launch now have a permanent moon link.

-While Ridge has stopped playing, he arguably has the most impressive base out of everyone to date, with multiple farms, animal pens and science facilities, all in one small area.
+- While Ridge has stopped playing, he arguably has the most impressive base out of everyone to date, with multiple farms, animal pens and science facilities, all in one small area.